snooppr/snoop/README.en.md

 https://user-images.githubusercontent.com/61022210/212534128-bc0e5779-a367-4d0a-86cb-c52503ee53c4.mp4
 </details>

-This is a translated "Readme" and is incomplete.
-Full [Readme in Russian](https://github.com/snooppr/snoop)
-Please feel free to improve the translation of this page.
+【RU -> EN】 This is a translated [Readme in Russian](https://github.com/snooppr/snoop "If you wish, you can improve (PR) the machine translation of this page in English")